Vars-Ulrich/quartz/content/Solutions Architect Associate Exam/Flashcards.md

 RDS Read-replicas follow what kind of replication? :: Asynchronous

 AWS Lamda Currently supports how many concurrent executions per AWS account per region? :: 1000

+if exam is asking you for a caching solution that does not require a code change then what is definitely not a good choice :: [[ElastiCache]] needs

+True or false: You can use SQL on [[ElastiCache]].  :: False.
+ElastiCache is not compatible with SQL

+Any time that you see that you need to rapidly evolve schemas/have a flexible type of database schema, a great choice would be... :: [[DynamoDB]]

+If you encounter an exam question, it's asking about a dynamo DB implementation that is capable of microsecond read latency, you come to mind? :: A [[DynamoDB#Dynamo DB accelerator (DAX)|DynamoDB Accelerator (DAX)]]  cluster can be used as a read cache, providing miscrosecond latency

+Which database option is ideal for serverless app development use cases that use small documents or for a distributed serverless cache? :: [[DynamoDB]]

 ## Deck 4